Empyrean-Heaven/Metamorphosis-BN/README.md

 • Fixed the Husk of Humanity recipe being autolearned and it needing 5 corpses OR 50 paper instead of 5 corpses AND 50 paper.

 • The Cardinal of the North is now capable of using the Ignorance Is Bliss spell.
-(For some reason, it turns up an error when Strict JSON Checks is turned on.
-At first I thought it was due to my spell being faulty, so I tried an Arcana monster spell, but same deal.
-If an errors pops up saying the spell_id inhuman_gaze doesn't exist, it is okay to ignore.
-I checked and it works fine.)
 It is possible to resist the spell if the player is a Psychopath and vice versa, meaning Psychopath NPCs will be unaffected as well if either you or the Cardinal casts it at them.